nzommmo/PUBLIC-TRANSPORT-TICKETING-SYSTEM/README.md

 Open a web browser and navigate to http://localhost/transport-ticketing-system to access the application.

 ### Clone the Repository
+open your terminal and write the code below

 ```bash
 git clone https://github.com/nzommmo/transport-ticketing-system.git